fossabot/GiG.Core/docs/GiG.Core.Orleans.Streams.md

 ```

-On Activation of the Grain within the 'OnActivateAsync()' method add the following to get an instance of the stream from the StreamFactory
+On Activation of the Grain within the 'OnActivateAsync()' method add the following to get an instance of the stream from the StreamFactory.

 ```csharp